Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 ```

 ## Downloading and preprocesing data.
-Unfortunatelly, full dataset is quite heavy, so we need to cut it a little, with additional preprocessing.
+Unfortunatelly, Fashion MNIST dataset is in incompatible format, so we have to preprocess it.

 ```bash
 chmod +x get_data.sh
 ./get_data.sh